-From the densely forested Cascades to the scablands carved by the Ice Age floods, Palouse to Cascades State Park Trail gives hikers, cyclists and, in some places, equestrians a taste of Washington’s diversity.
-So, hop on your bike or dust off your backpack, and take to the trail!
+From the densely forested Cascades to the scablands carved by the Ice Age floods, Palouse to Cascades State Park Trail gives hikers, cyclists and, in some places, equestrians, a taste of Washington’s diversity.
 This linear park runs from west of North Bend to the Columbia River near Vantage – and continues from the town of Lind to the Idaho border.

-Heading east on this historic rail trail (part of the Chicago, Milwaukee, St. Paul, and Pacific Railroad from 1908 to 1980), travelers pass lush, vast Olallie State Park, with its waterfalls and seasonal colors.
+Heading east on this historic rail trail (part of the Chicago, Milwaukee, St. Paul, and Pacific Railroad from 1909 to 1980), travelers pass lush, vast Olallie State Park, with its waterfalls and seasonal colors.
 Explorers continue through the mountain pass into dark tunnels and over high trestles, until the landscape gives way to the amber-hued farmlands of eastern Washington.
-And, railroad buffs, don’t miss the historic train depots at South Cle Elum and Kittitas along the way.
+Railroad buffs, don’t miss the historic train depots at South Cle Elum and Kittitas along the way.

 You can take this trail in one-day sections or as a long-distance hiking or biking trip through diverse environments.
 Trailheads and access points are located every few miles along the trail.
 Camping can be found at Lake Easton State Park, just off the trail near Easton, and Wanapum Recreation Area, a few miles south of Vantage.
 Primitive campsites are available west of Thorp along the trail.

-The 4,956-acre, 212-mile Palouse to Cascades State Park Trail reflects State Parks’ long-term commitment to developing cross-state trails.
+The 5,794-acre, 250-mile Palouse to Cascades State Park Trail reflects State Parks’ long-term commitment to developing cross-state trails.
 It is part of an emerging multi-state trail system.
-The Milwaukee Road Railroad right-of-way, which includes the Palouse to Cascades Trail, travels east into Idaho, where it connects with the 72-mile Trail of the Coeur d’Alenes and the 15-mile Route of the Hiawatha, which continues into Montana.
+The Milwaukee Road Railroad right-of-way, which includes the Palouse to Cascades Trail, travels east into Idaho.

 Improvements have been made to the portion west of the Columbia River, and plans are in place to improve the 9-mile segment from Malden to Rosalia on the eastern portion.
 The center section, between Royal City Junction and Warden has intact rail; it is not used as part of the recreational trail at this time.